AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 \begin{figure}
 \centering
 \includegraphics[max width=\linewidth, height=0.35\textheight]{pow_refl_step5_sag}
-\caption{Step 5: \textit{Proof of Reflection} between two UT Chains, Chain L and Chain R}
+\caption{Step 5: \textit{Proof of Reflection} between two UT Chains, Chain \cL and Chain \cR}
 \label{fig:por-step5}
 \end{figure}

-When two chains (Chain L and Chain R) mutually reflect each other, detecting attacks becomes easier.
+When two chains (Chain \cL and Chain \cR) mutually reflect each other, detecting attacks becomes easier.
-The security of both Chain L and R are partially dependent on each others' histories (along with their own, of course).
+The security of both Chain \cL and \cR are partially dependent on each others' histories (along with their own, of course).
 If one chain is attacked, where some alternate chain-segment is published, then that chain's nodes will know that those blocks have not been reflected -- potentially indicating that the recently-published chain-segment was constructed in private or constructed after the fact.

 There are several details that still require discussion, though, such as: *how exactly is weight contributed by a reflecting chain converted to weight in the local chain?* (discussed in \autoref{sec:comparing-chain-work}); and *how can proofs of reflection be calculated without the requirement that miners are full nodes of both chains?* (discussed in \autoref{sec:practical-considerations}).